 1. All time spent in leave without pay status that exceeds eighty (80) hours in a month shall be deducted from the calculation of seniority, except when the leave without pay is taken for: cyclic year leave, military leave, or compensable work related injury or illness leave (“workers’ compensation”).

-2. Ties in seniority will be broken by measuring the employee’s most recent continuous time within his/her current classification.
+2. Ties in seniority will be broken by measuring the employee’s most recent continuous time within their current classification.
 If the tie remains, seniority will be determined by lot.

 3. Eligible veterans and surviving spouses of eligible veterans receive additional credit toward seniority in accordance with WAC 357-46-060.